ybeaz/yunazon-learn-browser/README.md

 ### Architecture / evelopment notes

+1. Add a new screen:
+   1. Use `Template.tsx` and `Template.less` from `Components` for a new screen
+   2. Add a link to `....less` file into `src/ViewLayer/Styles/index.style.less`
+   3. Add a router into `src/Constants/routes.const.ts`
+   4. Add a component import and property to the object into `src/RouterScreensConfig.tsx`
+   5. Add 2.4 to the screen component
-1. Manage color themes `GLOBAL_THEME.colors`, `BRIGHTNESS` and `ALPHAS`
+2. Manage color themes `GLOBAL_THEME.colors`, `BRIGHTNESS` and `ALPHAS`
    1. Setup colors in `src/Constants/globalTheme.const.ts` Pay attention [0, 0, 12.5, 1] means for HSLA [hue, saturation, lightness, alphas] and for RGBA [red, green, blue, alpha]
    2. Set a default theme in `rootStoreDefault.globalVars.theme` in `src/DataLayer/rootStoreDefault.ts`
    3. Global theme has been added with `<GlobalTheme>` in `src/initializeBrowserApp.tsx`, and then with `getCreatedGlobalStyle` in `src/ViewLayer/Styles/getCreatedGlobalStyle.ts`
    4. Change default theme on the screen level such has been done in `useEffect(...)` in `SkillExchangeSeach.tsx`
    5. Add a custom theme color to the element in `getCreatedGlobalStyle` in `src/ViewLayer/Styles/getCreatedGlobalStyle.ts`
    6. You can specify a separate colors for each theme as it is done for example for `.ModalFrames .__content`
-2. Input values.
+3. Input values.
 Passing input values from input component is implemented by event.target.value in handleEvents function of the related property name in `src/DataLayer/index.handleEvents.ts`
-3. Passing actions.
+4. Passing actions.
 Passing an action is made through the secuence `Component` => `handleEvents` => `dispatch` => `reducer`
-4. Adding an modal window is made by the following:
+5. Adding an modal window is made by the following:
    1. Add `ModalFrames` component to `HeaderFrame` component (once)
    2. Add a specific new component to `CHILDREN` object in the `ModalFrames` component
    3. Add an object to the array that controls modal window appearance to state tree `state`: { `componentsState`: {
       `modalFrames`: [ ... ]
-5. A developer is better to use `Template` for creating
+6. A developer is better to use `Template` for creating
    1. functional Components
    2. handlers
    3. reducers